Quantum hall transformer in a quantum point contact over the full range of transmission: Boundary sine-Gordon model

-The voltage and temperature dependence resulting from this Andreev reflection~\cite{chamon1997distinct,wimmer2011quantum} is in good agreement with recent experimental results~\cite{cohen2023universal}.
-Applying the formalism of dynamic conductance~\cite{buttiker1993dynamic}, we find the ac conductance associated with the above Andreev reflection process to be:
+Applying the formalism of dynamic conductance~\cite{buttiker1993dynamic}, we find the ac conductance associated with the above reflection process to be:

-The real part of the ac conductance vanishes as $\omega\rightarrow 0$, which is consistent with the irrelevance of the tunneling perturbation~\cite{kane1992transmission}.
+The real part of the ac conductance matches the results from the analysis of a $K=1/2$ BSG model~\cite{zamoum2012} and vanishes as $\omega\rightarrow 0$, which is consistent with the irrelevance of the tunneling perturbation~\cite{kane1992transmission}.
 Furthermore, it reaches the harmonic value of $1/2$ as $\omega\rightarrow \infty$, which is consistent with Eq.~\ref{eq:full-harmonic-conductance} when $v/d\gg\omega\gg \EB$.
 We fit the ac conductances in Fig.~\ref{fig:ac_conductance} with Eq.~\ref{eq:majorana_conductance} and find a close resemblance at low frequencies, where the ratio of Gaussians is well defined.
-Furthermore, we can deduce the values of $\EB$ for difference back-scattering strengths $g$, which is seen in Fig.~\ref{fig:ac_conductance} to be broadly consistent with the theoretical estimate apart from a shift $u_0$ that likely arises from the spatial variation of $K(x)$.
+Furthermore, we can deduce the values of $\EB$ for difference backscattering strengths $g$, which is seen in Fig.~\ref{fig:ac_conductance} to be broadly consistent with the theoretical estimate apart from a shift $u_0$ that likely arises from the spatial variation of $K(x)$.